Pottery Bowl with San Felipe Pueblo Attribution

 + Add to my watchlist Forward to Friend

-This pottery bowl comes to us with an attribution of San Felipe Pueblo, designated by a pencil note on the underside.
-It arrived with two bowls that were made in Isleta Pueblo, but there are differences between the two Isleta bowls and this one, leading us to consider that it could have originated from San Felipe.
-Having never seen a polished red bowl that is known to have originated from San Felipe Pueblo leaves us with no way to agree or disagree with the attribution.
+This pottery bowl bears an attribution to San Felipe Pueblo, as indicated by a pencil note on the underside.
+It arrived alongside two bowls made in Isleta Pueblo, but upon closer examination, we notice several differences between the Isleta bowls and this one, prompting us to consider that it might originate from San Felipe.
+However, due to the absence of prior exposure to polished red bowls specifically associated with San Felipe Pueblo, we cannot definitively confirm or refute the attribution.

 According to Jonathan Batkin, "Documented whole ceramics of the nineteenth century from San Felipe are rare, if they even exist, but pottery was made there. . .
 Documented twentieth century ceramics are also rare.
 Philbrook Art Center has a polychrome bowl, a polished red bowl, and an unpolished olla by Pietra Sandoval.
 Accession notes state that pottery was revived solely for competition for prizes, and was not a traditional art.
 The revival is said to have occurred around 1939. . ."
 Batkin 1987:117